 Tucked away down an unsuspecting alleyway in the charming bijou village of Anafiotika Plaka, Al Hammam Athens is a Middle Eastern Oasis in the heart of the Mediterranean.

-Al Hammam is a pamper spot that has gained something of a cult following over the last few years and has luxurious spas located in Plaka, Athens and Chania, Crete.
+The bathhouse combines the facilities of an Ancient Greek bathhouse, with chic Arabian-style and decor.
+This pamper spot has gained something of a cult following over the last few years.
+Al Hammam has luxurious spas located in Plaka, Athens, and Chania, Crete.

 What is Al Hammam?

-For those unaware, a “hammam” is a traditional Turkish/Middle Eastern bathhouse.
-Hammam baths were particularly popular during the days of the Ottoman empire, and hammam facilities were enjoyed in Ancient Greece just as much as they were in Turkey.
+A “hammam” is a traditional Turkish/Middle Eastern bathhouse.
+Hammam baths were particularly popular during the days of the Ottoman empire.
+Historically, hammam facilities were enjoyed in Ancient Greece just as much as they were in Turkey.

 In some ways, a hammam can be considered as a relative of the sauna.
 However, attending a hammam is more of a “wet” experience, and the room that you enter tends to get much hotter than your average western sauna.